Conversion Optimization

 a.
 Image results

 Make it easier for shoppers to identify products through image results as a part of your search box autocomplete feature.
+Make sure you offer options to filter by product variant specs (like sizing).

 b.
 Product prompts